 July 20, 1969 was a day of destiny.
 On that day, the human race moved just a little farther in its evolution.
 Neil Armstrong and Edwin "Buzz" Aldrin took that famous "one small step for man, one giant leap for mankind" and humans stood on the moon for the first time.

-We have since lost the moon; we have not been back for more than a quarter century.
+We have since lost the moon; we have not been back for nearly forty years.
 But we have left our mark there, claiming it for humanity.
 One day we will return.
 For now, we only dream of it.

 The moon has always been drawing us outwards and upwards; there has been speculation that without such a large, enticing circle in our night sky, we would not have worked so hard to improve ourselves and step beyond our abilities to find that we could do more.
 Certainly, the moon is not the only factor, but it is undeniable that it has left its imprint on us as a species.